 India has an amazing diversity of culture and religion within its borders.
 Delhi provides a perfect opportunity to grasp the significance and principles of the different ethnicities in India.
 You can visit the popular Sikh temple- the 18th century Gurudwara Granth Sahib or you can appreciate the 17th century Jama Masjid – the largest mosque in India.
 The famed Shri Digambar Jain Mandir is a good place to get a peep into the Jain culture.
 If you are looking for serenity, equality, and religious harmony, head to the Lotus Temple.
 The stunning temple is brilliantly constructed to resemble a lotus flower with 27 white marble petals.
 Rising from the surrounding pools, the artistic masterpiece attracts visitors from all over the world.

 There is no dearth of Hindu temples in Delhi, but Akshardham Temple is a must-visit.
 The popular temple was opened in 2005 and is one of the largest Hindu temples in the world.
 It showcases 10,000 years of Indian culture and architecture through its intricately carved interiors.
-The massive complex also boasts of IMAX theatre, ornate gardens, musical fountain, and a 15-minute boat ride depicting Indian mythology and heritage.
+The massive complex also boasts of IMAX theatre, ornate gardens, musical fountains, and a 15-minute boat ride depicting Indian mythology and heritage.
 A trip to Akshardham Temple is a complete fun-filled package and you can expect it to be crowded at all times.

-Indulge in a Shopping Spree
+Indulge in a Shopping Spree in Delhi

 Delhi has slowly and steadily become the shopping hub of the country.
 The city caters to all needs and to all budgets.
 Flea markets of Janpath and Sarojini Nagar are the favorites amongst the youth looking for trendy gear at bargain prices.
-If you are hunting for beautiful Indian handicrafts, fabrics and ethnic treasures, you should go to Dilli Haat or the government emporiums located at Baba Kharak Singh Marg.
+If you are hunting for beautiful Indian handicrafts, fabrics, and ethnic treasures, you should go to Dilli Haat or the government emporiums located at Baba Kharak Singh Marg.

-Dilli Haat is a large open-market food and craft bazaar where the local artisans from all over the country get an opportunity to showcase their artefacts.
+Dilli Haat is a large open-market food and craft bazaar where the local artisans from all over the country get an opportunity to showcase their artifacts.
 Authentic regional food, traditional handicrafts, affordable prices, live performances, and the rustic atmosphere makes a visit to Dilli Haat a truly enjoyable experience.
 Dilli Haat located opposite the INA market is the original one and the one you should be targeting.

 Lajpat Nagar, Karol Bagh, Chandni Chowk, and Palika Bazar caters to the need of the middle-class shoppers.
-The urban villages of Shahpur Jat, Ghitorni and Hauz Khas Village are the preferred destination for shoppers scouting for art galleries and expensive Indian wear.
+The urban villages of Shahpur Jat, Ghitorni, and Hauz Khas Village are the preferred destination for shoppers scouting for art galleries and expensive Indian wear.
 If you are a mall-hopper, you will be spoiled for choice.
-Select City Walk, The Qutub, DLF Promenade, Ambience Mall and DLF Emporio can compete with the best malls in the world and offer all the coveted national and international brands.
+Select City Walk, The Qutub, DLF Promenade, Ambience Mall, and DLF Emporio can compete with the best malls in the world and offer all the coveted national and international brands.
 If you want to experience the typical Delhi vibes, you have to explore the classiest and trendiest markets of Delhi like Khan Market, South Extension, Connaught Place, and Greater Kailash.

-Explore the Gardens
+Explore Delhi's Gardens